OOPSLA WorkshopBest Practices

 Topics of interest include:

-The goal is to share experience, assess the
+The goal is to share experience,

 state-of-the-art and the state-of-the-practice, consolidate successful